wjosefw/MLTiming/README.md

 git clone https://github.com/wjosefw/MLTiming.git
 ```

 This is a Python-based project.
 Creating a conda environment is recommended to manage the dependencies.
-If conda is not already installed, install it from the official site.
 To make and activate the conda environment with the necessary packages, run:

 ```bash
 # Create the conda environment